 The vibro equipment we use is designed and manufactured by our in-house equipment manufacturer exclusively for use by Keller companies.

-In-house quality production manager software enables us to capture and analyse data in real time and valid the performance of the ground improvement being carried out.
+In-house quality production manager software enables us to capture and analyse data in real time and validate the performance of the ground improvement being carried out.

 A variety of production parameters are generally logged during execution including depth, current, pull down force, uplift/pull down sequence, time and date and element number.